cybersader/awesome-cybersader/📁 06 - Cybersader Arsenal/THE PERSONAL CYBER RESILIENCE GUIDE/THE PERSONAL CYBER RESILIENCE GUIDE.md

 - If there's a lot of marketing/ads for it, then it's very possible that's where they put their money.
 The solution/product is likely terrible.
 - If it's free, then you're the product
 - Things you shouldn't post: location, when you'll be gone, tickets, papers with lots of encoded information on them, badges, etc.
+- Lay out your apps on your home page in a way that's convenient and fast
+- Update your browser
+- Signature tool checks like virustotal
+- Email message header analyzers
 -